kojima-t/emacsfile/README.md

 # emacsfiles

-This repository is used as controlling my emacs.d directory, init.el and list of installed package.
+This repository is used as controlling my emacs.d directory, init.el and list of my installed package.

-# Instration
+# Instllation

 If you would like to use my configuration, you should run the following command.